 Support for women healing from relationship trauma, overwhelm, and the pressure to hold everything together.

-How Unhealthy Relationships Affect the Nervous System
+How Unhealthy Relationships Affect the Nervous System and Create Relationship Trauma

-Trauma-Informed Therapy for Relationship Trauma
+Trauma-Informed Online Therapy for Relationship Trauma in Maine & New Hampshire

 With over 15 years of experience supporting women through trauma, abuse, and complex relationship dynamics, I help women heal from the emotional and nervous-system impact of toxic and unhealthy relationships.
+I offer online therapy for women in Maine and New Hampshire, allowing you to receive trauma-informed support from the safety and comfort of your own space.

 My work is grounded in trauma-informed, mind-body therapy approaches that support nervous system regulation, reduce emotional overwhelm, and help you reconnect with your intuition and sense of self.
 Therapy focuses on helping you respond rather than react, set boundaries without guilt, and rebuild trust in yourself.